Ethical Frameworks for Conducting Social Challenge Studies: Social Challenge Studies

 \subsection{Misinformation and Conspiracy Theories}

-Research on misinformation focuses on factually wrong (or sometimes simply unproven) information being actively spread by people who believe it to be true.
+Research on misinformation focuses on factually incorrect (or sometimes simply unproven) information that is actively spread by people who believe it to be true.
 Online social media platforms have become central channels for the rapid diffusion of conspiracy theories, while simultaneously providing researchers with large-scale data to analyze their spread and evolution.
-Conspiracy theories can be broadly defined as unproven explanations of historical events based on the role of secretive small groups with harmful goals \citep{brian1999conspiracy, nera2023so}.
+Conspiracy theories can be broadly defined as unproven explanations of historical events or other aspects of reality based on the role of secretive small groups with harmful goals \citep{brian1999conspiracy, nera2023so}.

-Because there is an important social signaling function related to sharing and broadcasting these beliefs \citep{bergamaschi2023signaling}, misinformation can spread widely on on-line platforms.
+Because there is an important social signaling function related to sharing and broadcasting these beliefs \citep{bergamaschi2023signaling}, misinformation can spread widely on online platforms.
 Progressive exposure to a social group and its related concepts, ideas, and stories leads people to adopt beliefs in conspiracy theories \citep{Williams2022beliefs}.
-Susceptibility to misinformation has been shown to be positively correlated with a lack of interpersonal trust and employment security \citep{goertzel1994belief} as well as a lack of trust in experts \citep{imhoff2018using, nera2024conspiracy}.
+Susceptibility to misinformation has been shown to be positively correlated with a lack of interpersonal trust and employment security \citep{goertzel1994belief}, as well as a lack of trust in experts \citep{imhoff2018using, nera2024conspiracy}.
 However, susceptibility has also been shown to depend on personal demographics \citep{lovato2024diverse} and, in the case of conspiratorial thinking, it is sometimes even \textit{positively} correlated with historical knowledge \citep{adams2006perceptions, nelson2010role}.
-Therefore, given the broad range of potential misinformation, the structure of the problem is not simply a minority intrinsically prone to believe falsehoods, but is instead a complex system where some beliefs can spread from one individual to another in surprising ways.
+Therefore, given the broad range of potential misinformation, the structure of the problem is not simply a minority intrinsically prone to believing falsehoods, but is instead a complex system in which some beliefs can spread from one individual to another in surprising ways.